sharetribe/just-enough-git/README.md

 * You know how to `git pull` others' commits from Github
 * You know what is a code branch, although you may not be familiar with them

 That said, you already know quite a lot!
-However, to be efficient with Git, there are still a couple tricks you need to learn.
+However, to be efficient with Git, there are still a couple of tricks you need to learn.

 ## The branching model.

-At Sharetribe, we you so a simple and minimalistic branching model, which goes like this:
+At Sharetribe, we use a simple and minimalistic branching model, which works like this:

 1. **Branch:** When you start working with a new feature/bug fix/document improvement/anything, you create a new branch.
 1. **Pull Request:** As soon as possible, even before the feature is ready, push the branch to Github and create a Pull Request, so that others can see what you are up to.
 1. **Rebase:** Make sure, that your branch is up to date.
 If not, rebase.
-1. **Review:** When the feature is ready, ask a fellow teammate for a review.
+1. **Review:** When the feature is ready, ask a fellow teammate to do a review.
 Fix the issues the reviewer found, if any
 1. **Merge:** When the reviewer gives green light, merge the Pull Request to master.

 ![Branching model](diagrams/branchmodel.png)

-A rule of thumb is that you should **never brake the master branch**.
-Master branch goes always to production.
+A rule of thumb is that you should **never break the master branch**.
+Master branch is deployed to production.

 ## Learning goals

-In order to follow that branching model, you need to learn a couple new Git skills:
+In order to follow that branching model, you need to learn a couple of new Git skills:

 * Your git is properly configured
 * You know how to create a branch